I-K0haku-I/base-api-connector/README.md

     reports = APIResource(('create', 'retrieve', 'update'))
     users = APIResource('all')
 ```
-This will generate the following attributes when you use this class:
+That will generate the following attributes when you use the class:

 ```
 conn = ImplementedAPIConnector()